Teen dies from injuries after e-bike collision in Encinitas

-ENCINITAS — An Encinitas teen who was hospitalized Thursday with severe injuries sustained in an e-bike collision has passed away, family members confirmed Saturday.
+ENCINITAS — An Encinitas teen who was hospitalized Thursday with severe injuries sustained in a traffic collision while riding an e-bike has passed away, family members confirmed Saturday.

 Family and loved ones are mourning the loss of Brodee Braxton Champlain-Kingman, 15, and have launched a GoFundMe to cover medical and funeral expenses.
 A statement on the GoFundMe page said he “touched many lives with his grace, compassion, determination and kindness.”